2KAbhishek/tasky/README.md

 Needed a frontend component to test different backends.

-## What it does

-tasky is a web app that lets you manage your tasks.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: